Skip to main content

 Aims

 The module aims to give students an advanced grounding in gender and feminist theory, through the study of key writers and texts.
-This will give students the theoretical basis for further study and research in gender and related areas, especially for their dissertations.
+This will give students a theoretical basis for further study and research in gender and related areas, especially for their dissertations.

 Outline Of Syllabus